 Return of Title IV Funds

-If the Return of Title IV Funds calculation is performed and it determines you received less Title IV funds than the amount earned, Mitchell must make a post-withdrawal disbursement to you of the earned aid that was not received within 180 days of the date the institution determines the student withdrew.
-In order to make a post-withdrawal disbursement for incurred educational costs, the school must have received your valid Student Aid Report (SAR) or Institutional Student Information Record (ISIR) with an official Expected Family Contribution (EFC).
-To be eligible for a post-withdrawal disbursement, you must meet all Federal Guidelines outlined by the Department of Education.
+If the Return of Title IV funds calculation determines the student received less Title IV funds than the amount earned, the institution must make a post-withdrawal disbursement to the student of the earned aid that was not received within 180 days of the date the institution determines the student withdrew.
+In order to make a post-withdrawal disbursement, the school must have a processed Institutional Student Information Record (ISIR) with an official Expected Family Contribution (EFC).
+To be eligible for a post-withdrawal disbursement, the student must also meet all Federal Guidelines outlined by the Department of Education.
 For a student who withdraws after the 60% point in time, a R2T4 calculation will be performed to determine whether the student is eligible for a post-withdrawal disbursement.

 A school must return Title IV funds to the programs from which the student received aid, in the following order: